 In some cases captured waveforms may not provide enough information to determine if a suspected sensor or circuit is at fault.
 Comparing the test vehicle waveforms to known good waveforms, can help to provide supporting evidence when trying to determine a fault.

-Known good waveform examples may be available from different sources including the Guided Component Tests function, and online information sources.
+Known good waveform examples may be available from different sources including the Guided Component Tests function, information services (e.g. ShopKey Pro) or from other sources.